Posts

 This was one of the first ideas to come from the car manufacturers.
 In theory the idea is not too bad.
 If you look into your boot you will see a very thin looking wheel.

-With a thin looking car tyre that actually resembles a motor bike tyre.
-The wheels are usually painted a bright colour, bright red or bright blue, to distinguish the spare wheel from the wheels on the car.
-The space saver car SPARE TYRE is a different size to the rest of the tyres on the car, but is the same overall diameter (height) so that when it is fitted to the car then it keeps a balanced driver experience, when the wheel is being driven on.
-The space saver spare tyre is regulated to 50 MPH when used because the tyre is much thinner and can only carry the cars weight at a slower speed.
-Once the tyre is fitted it is important to get your original puncture fixed and return it to the car, this will not then restrict your speed.
+With a thin-looking car tyre that actually resembles a motorbike tyre.
+The wheels are usually painted a bright colour, such as bright red or bright blue, to distinguish the spare wheel from the wheels on the car.
+The space-saving car SPARE TYRE is a different size from the rest of the tyres on the car but has the same overall diameter (height) so that when it is fitted to the car, it keeps a balanced driver experience when the wheel is being driven on.

-This is simply a can of tyre repair solution that you screw onto the tyres valve and it release a solution into the tyre a hopefully seals the hole that has caused the puncture.
-In my opinion this is the most unsatisfactory system.
-In the perfect scenario when you just have small nail or screw in the centre of your tyre, then the repair kit would probably work, but this is not the usual case.
+This is simply a can of tyre repair solution that you screw onto the tyres valve and it release a solution into the tyre, hopefully sealing the hole that has caused the puncture.
+In my opinion, this is the most unsatisfactory system.
+In the perfect scenario, when you just have small nail or screw in the centre of your tyre, the repair kit would probably work, but this is not the usual case.

-The main gist of this though is to make sure you know which spare tyre system that is provided with your car and familiarize with it.
-Some car owners are lucky enough to have the old fashioned spare wheel fitted complete with a jack and a wheel brace.
+The main gist of this, though, is to make sure you know which spare tyre system is provided with your car and are familiar with it.
+Some car owners are lucky enough to have the old-fashioned spare wheel fitted, complete with a jack and a wheel brace.

 Flat Tyres on the Motorway